BazzaCuda/trayCentralize/README.md

 Also, windows like Device Manager, which Windows insists on placing way over to the left, even on a 34" monitor!

-Feedback, comments and suggestions and always welcome.
+Feedback on this app and suggestions for further such system tray utility apps are welcome.

 ### Keyboard Controls
 ---------------------